dlounsbu/ICTR_team_sci_initiative/isdc/plenintro.md

 At that time we were just beginning the second cycle, or term, of funding from HRSA.

-My role has been to support local program evaluation and quality improvement efforts.
+My role through out this period has been to support local program evaluation and quality improvement efforts.

 I mainly assist in data analyses for progress reports to HRSA <b>and</b> I co-facilitate a monthly QI meeting with our amazing team of Community Health Workers.